ScaleBSD/scalebsd.github.io/_posts/2018-05-03-Why-is-munmap-single-threaded-and-what-can-we-do-about-it.md

 pvh lock and this narrows it down to a couple of code paths.
-However, what we're trying to achieve ... not allowing callers of pmap_delayed_invl_wait to continue until the invalidate global invalidate generation catches up with that of the page passed - thus ensuring any caller invalidating it has left its critical section - is essentially what EBR (Epoch Based Reclamation) does.
-The more general idea is that we don't want to free a resource (or in this case reference it) until all threads are done referencing it.
-There are existing primitives in the kernel from ConcurrencyKit that implement this in a more general fashion that have been widely used at scale.
+However, what we're trying to achieve ... not allowing callers of pmap_delayed_invl_wait to continue until the invalidate global invalidate generation catches up with that of the page passed - thus ensuring any caller invalidating it has left its critical section - is essentially what EBR (Epoch Based Reclamation) does:

+   - Upon entry into a read-side protected section, readers set an active bit and take a snapshot of a global epoch counter.

+   - Synchronize operations increment the epoch counter only if all active threads have a snapshot of the latest value of the global counter.

+   - If the epoch counter is successfully incremented twice from the time synchronize was called, then no references could exist to objects logically deleted before the synchronize call.

+The general
+idea is that we don't want to free a resource (or in this case reference it) until all threads are done referencing it.
+There are existing primitives in the kernel from [ConcurrencyKit](http://concurrencykit.org/) that implement this in a more general fashion that have been widely used at scale.

 As an experiment, I implemented a basic wrapper for the ck primitives and change the `pmap_delayed_invl_started()`, `pmap_delayed_invl_finished()`, `pmap_delayed_invl_wait()` to call `epoch_enter()`, `epoch_exit()`, and `epoch_wait()`.